Special Events & Offers

 - Discover Package Family

-Packages include a 2 hour group lesson, rental equipment and a lower mountain lift ticket.
+The Discover Packages include a 2 hour group lesson, rental equipment and a lower mountain lift ticket.
 Offer valid for first time skiers/snowboarders only.
-May not be combined with other discounts/promotions and subject to availability.
-Reservations requested in advance.
+Discover Package may not be combined with other discounts/promotions and subject to availability.
+Reservations requested in advance by emailing email@example.com or calling 1-866-952-3816.
 Your current Cultural Access Pass must be presented at the Snow School desk in the Caribou Chalet for this offer.

 Questions about the program?